xmos/lib_awe/README.rst

 Host System Requirements
 ************************

-For development a installation (and licence) of AudioWeaver is required
+  * For development a installation (and licence) of Audio Weaver Designer is required

 Required Tools
 **************